El-Hazard: Anime reviews

 Theron Martin argued that the series doesn't "come close to representing the cream of the crop of '90s anime," and neither did it "establish any new trends or have a marked influence on the course of anime.
-He also criticized Alielle Relryle for being presented as a "midget flaming lesbian" who sees Princess Fatora Venus as her the "only object" of her affection.
+He also criticized Alielle Relryle for being presented as a "midget flaming lesbian" who sees Princess Fatora Venus as the "only object" of her affection.
 Chris Beveridge further said, in Mania that he still finds himself "grinning stupidly at many parts of this series."
 Raphael See said that the series is "remarkable when it counts," referring to the scenery and backgrounds.

 Soundtrack reviews

 "As nice as the opening piece and Ifurita's theme may be, the rest of the album doesn't quite succeed at reaching out and grabbing your attention." – Keith Rhee, about "Best of El Hazard" in EX: The Online World of Anime & Manga.